 “At the end of the day, Spinklr is a huge tech company.
 And, although we don’t have the same budgets as Google or Facebook, they are our competition in the fight for talent.” – Rob Blair

 The job market is hot right now, and companies are taking notice.
-Since the pandemic, employees and skilled workers have found themselves with more flexibility to chose how they want to work.
+Since the pandemic, employees and skilled workers have found themselves with more flexibility to choose how they want to work.
 Many companies are preparing for returning to the physical office space.
-Doing so, they will have to come to terms with what their employees actually want to do.
+In doing so, they will have to come to terms with what their employees actually want to do.
 Or may find themselves in hot water.

 “I think every organization needs to come up with their own definition of what hybrid working is.
 Because the term is thrown around quite a lot right now, and we interpret the hybrid working to differ from team to team, and office to office.” – Rob Blair

-At Sprinklr, they’ve had the unique advantage in that they were already very flexible in their workplace strategy pre-pandemic.
+At Sprinklr, they’ve had a unique advantage in that they already had very flexible workplace strategies pre-pandemic.
 In fact, the multiple lockdowns haven’t changed the configuration or ways of working for the majority of the company.
 “We have got plans to make some changes to the office but actually, we’ve not changed that much.
 We’re obviously working on a reduced capacity, [but] the actual layout hasn’t changed that much.”